wmo-im/wis2box-training/exercise-materials/csv2bufr-exercises/answers/answers.md

     csv2bufr mappings create 301150 301011 301012 301023 007031 010004 012101 013009 --output mapping_3.json
     ```

-1. The elements to delete are the same as that in the previous exercises.
-As per the hint, we make the following changes to the mappings file:\
+1. As per the hint, we make the following changes to the mappings file:\
     \
     `"value": "data:wigosIdentifierSeries"`\
     &rarr; `"value": "data:wigos_identifier_series"`\